nats-io/nats-connector-framework/README.md

  - Provide Documentation.
 Good documentation always drives usage.
  - Aim to meet 75% of use cases for the connector you'd like to contribute.
  - Be configurable, but not overly so.
- - Provide logging/tracing to assist debugging
+ - Provide logging/tracing to assist debugging.
- - Include Unit Tests - at least 80% code coverage is requested.
+ - Unit tests are encouraged and will help accelerate the review process of your connector.
  - MIT licenses are preferred.

 Please see our webinar on developing and contributing NATS connectors.